AustinGraphics/appleYouTubeKit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for YouTubeKit
+about: Suggest an idea for AppleYouTubeKit
 title: "[Feature] - Short description of the feature"
 labels: ''
 assignees: ''